kareemknowscode/ca-economy-outages/README.md

 <iframe src="assets/plots/missingness analysis plots/nmar-analysis-tvd2-plot.html" width=600 height=400 frameBorder=0></iframe>

-For this hypothesis test, we found that the p-value of the test `p = 0.501` is greater than our than the significance level which we tested at.
+For this hypothesis test, we found that the p-value of the test `p = 0.501` is greater than the significance level which we tested at.
 We fail to reject the null hypothesis in this case, implying a high probability that the `‘CAUSE.CATEGORY.DETAIL’` does not depend on the `‘CLIMATE.CATEGORY’` column.

 ---
 ## Hypothesis Testing